rihadroshan/VulnProbe/README.md

 Thanks to the open-source community and tools like `esprima`, `javalang`, `ripper`, and `BeautifulSoup` for making this project possible.

-## Disclaimer
-This tool is intended for educational and security testing purposes only.
-Use it responsibly and only on systems you own or have permission to test.
-The authors are not responsible for any misuse or damage caused by this tool.

 ## Files in the Repository

 - **`.py`**: Main script for code analysis and web scanning.